Rocky Almestica, Laisha Landrum: Florida Teen Left For Dead In Garbage After Boom Box Beating, ‘For My Woman’

 Teen Love Triangle Leads To Murder

 The case was blown wide open after a witness told police that he was asked to help Laisha Landrum and Rocky Almestica hide the body.
-He also stated that he had seen the victim’s twitching body on the floor as she was struggling to live, court records show.
+The witness also stated that he had seen the victim’s twitching body on the floor as she was struggling to live, court records show.

 Autopsy reports confirmed that Emily Clemons was bludgeoned to death in the head with several heavy objects.
 Police later learned that those objects included a boom box radio, a hammer, and kitchen pots.